 We respect and celebrate Christians who weep on the front pew asking for forgiveness.
 We bury any judgment, welcoming them back into the fold with open arms.
 We accept their sincerity without question.
 In our hearts, we might even question our own need for repentance.

 Yet, oftentimes, we tend to hold our elected officials to a higher standard.
 A holier pedestal, if you will.
-The media has somehow convinced us that “scandals” are somehow a fresh new kind of sin.
-Sin is no longer sin when it comes to these “others” – and we are much more hesitant to forgive them of their transgressions.
+The media has somehow convinced us that “scandals” are somehow a different kind of sin.
+Sin is no longer sin when it comes to these “others” — and we are more hesitant to forgive them of their transgressions.
 And in so doing, we have created for ourselves a pseudo-moral paradigm.